Your feedback is really important and we appreciate you taking the time to get in touch. We’ll do our best to help resolve any issues you might have.

 In addition to the above tutorials on how to gather various files to include in your report, we’ve outlined the steps required to perform actions we often see requested.

-To do a clean re-install of Sketch, it’s recommended that you use an uninstaller like AppCleaner [free] to ensure all files related to Sketch are deleted.
+To do a clean re-install of the Mac app, it’s recommended that you use an uninstaller like AppCleaner (free) to ensure all files related to the Mac app are deleted.

-After you have completed uninstalling Sketch, please re-download the latest version and enter your license key again if prompted.
-(If you do not have a note of your license key, you can retrieve it over on our License Manager page.)
+After you have completed uninstalling the Mac app, please re-download the latest version and enter your license key again if prompted.
+(If you do not have a note of your license key, you can retrieve it over on our License Admin page.

-In order to free up some disk space that may have been used by Sketch and the system’s Auto Save feature, we suggest using OnyX [free] by Titanium Software.
+In order to free up some disk space that may have been used by the Mac app and the system’s Auto Save feature, we suggest using OnyX (free) by Titanium Software.
 Using this app is safer than manually deleting the files, which is likely to cause a whole host of issues.

 To delete the Revisions folder with OnyX, please follow these steps: